Oze National Park (Fukushima) 尾瀬国立公園（福島）

 Walk through flora and geological features straight out of the Ice Age

 The massive highland marsh of Oze is Japan's most extensive, a place where Ice Age plants still flourish and the white blooms of misobasho blanket the landscape in spring.
-Yellow alpine lilies take over in late summer before being overshadowed by the fall colors that paint the landscape in shimmering gold and scarlet.
+Yellow alpine lilies take over in mid-summer before being overshadowed by shimmering fall colors.

-Oze is full of trails to follow, often among pristine forests, high waterfalls and lakes such as Lake Ozenuma and peaks like Mt.
+Oze is full of trails set among pristine forests, waterfalls, lakes such as Lake Ozenuma and peaks like Mt.
 Shibutsu and Mt.
 Hiuchigatake.
-The climate is relatively cold here and the summers are cool, which is a major draw when the weather turns steamy.
+The climate is relatively cold and the summers are cool, which is a major draw when the weather turns steamy.

 - The ponds and waterfalls scattered across various hiking trails